hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getTokenTransfers"></a>
 # **getTokenTransfers**
-> TokenTransferGetResponse getTokenTransfers(page, size, orderBy, ascending)
+> TokenTransferGetResponse getTokenTransfers(page, size, orderBy, ascending, filter)

 Get information for all token transfers